Liver Function Test (Private LFT Test)

 Because your health matters.

 Liver Function Tests help to detect any liver damage or signs of liver disease and help evaluate the overall health of your liver.
 From breaking down toxins to helping to digest fats, the liver plays many important roles within the body.
-Should the liver stop working as it should, this can lead to liver failure and other health implications.
+Should the liver stop working effectively, this can lead to liver failure and other health implications.

 If you are concerned about the function of your liver or have an existing liver-related condition, a Liver Function Test can help diagnose disease or monitor changes in how your liver works.
 The LFT Test checks the levels of specific proteins and enzymes in your blood to assess the health of your liver.